Undergraduate Types of Aid

 - Students who have demonstrated exceptional academic achievements are awarded the Soka Merit Scholarship upon entrance to Soka University.

-- Eligibility is determined by the Dean of Enrollment Services based on your admissions application.
+- Eligibility is determined based on your application for undergraduate admission.
 All admitted students are given equal and automatic consideration for this award.

 - Renewable for up to eight semesters.